Names like Logan share the original’s best qualities.

 2016 US popularity ranking: unranked

-I debated dropping Caspian from this list.
-After all, it feels a bit more romantic and unexpected than sensible, straightforward Logan.
+Caspian might feel a bit more romantic and unexpected than straightforward Logan.
 And yet, the image of CS Lewis’ Prince Caspian feels rather Logan-like.
-The books present him as heroic, fair and brave.
-If Caspian feels slightly more fantasy-inspired than Logan, well, there’s good reason, since it’s The Lion, the Witch, and the Wardrobe series that took this from place name to given name.
-And yet, I think both names share an adventurous spirit.
+The books present him as heroic, fair, and brave.
+If Caspian leans slightly more fantasy-inspired than Logan, well, there’s good reason, since it’s The Lion, the Witch, and the Wardrobe series that took this from place name to given name.
+Both names share an adventurous spirit, though, putting Caspian among the Logan names.

 2016 US popularity ranking: #66